fabiorodp/law_officer/README.md

 V1.0:
 Features:
-- Login dialog for MYSQL connection;
+- Login dialog with MYSQL connection;
-- Client registration;
-- Company registration;
+- Client and Company registration;
 - Quick search for clients and companies.

+V1.0.1:
+- Fixed some syntax mistakes.